Practically, he did not have any answer to my questions. So I asked him to do the following –

 – But how?
 I need to be out of my cases first.

-– Remember this, in future you and your family members should never project one sided women oppression stories.
+– Remember this, in future, you and your family members should never project one sided women oppression stories.
 Always check all the news reports thoroughly, read judgments and always keep yourself updated with all legal reforms.
 Help others and get empowered.
 You will know what kind of cruelty others go through.
 Now let’s discuss your case.

-The only idea of not giving him any easy tips was to make him realize the misandry that we all create everyday.
+The only idea of not giving him any easy tips was to make him realize the misandry that we all create every day.
 If these victims are not told about misandry in the first possible instance, they will never realize the importance of fighters of men’s rights in their life.
-They get the easy solution that many of us learnt the hardest possible way and immediately lose respect for us.
+They get the easy solution that many of us learned the hardest possible way and immediately lose respect for us.
 They get out of their cases and quickly get into the crowd.
 Only a few of us continue to fight hoping that tomorrow someone else will realize the pain, tomorrow we will get another true activist, but that tomorrow rarely comes and we lose many potential warriors.